In Back Of This House One Of The Most Horrendous Killings In New York History Occurred

 One of the reasons he was free to roam Dr. Wertham explained was, “Fish looked like a meek and innocuous little old man, gentle and benevolent, friendly and polite.
 If you wanted someone to entrust your children to, he would be the one you would choose.”

-Wertham then added that Fish as the most complex example of a “polymorphous pervert” he had ever known – someone who had practiced every perversion and deviation known to man, from sodomy to sadism, eating excrement and self mutilation.
+Wertham then added that Fish as the most complex example of a “polymorphous pervert” he had ever known.
+Fish practiced every perversion and deviation known to man, from sodomy to sadism, eating excrement and self mutilation.

 Besides torturing and eating children, over the years Fish had inserted 29 needles into his pelvic and scrotum area.

-In March of 1935 after a ten day trial at which his insanity plea was rejected, the jury took three and a half hours to find Albert Fish guilty of Grace Budd’s murder.
+In March of 1935 after a ten day trial Fish’s insanity plea was rejected.
+The jury took three and a half hours to find Albert Fish guilty of Grace Budd’s murder.
 He was sentenced to death by electrocution.
 Fish was very excited by the prospect of being electrocuted.
 “Going to the electric chair will be the supreme thrill of my life,” Fish proclaimed upon hearing the sentence.

 On the evening of January 16, 1936 at Sing Sing prison, Fish climbed into the seat and readily helped the guards fix the electrodes to his legs.
 Two jolts of electricity were given and three minutes later Albert Fish was dead.
 At age 65, Fish became the oldest person ever put to death at Sing Sing.